 Premature Ejaculation (PE) is a legitimately-recognized medical problem that needs a thorough medical evaluation.
 In many cases, sex therapy can also help in solving this particular problem and it is sometimes recommended that patients be treated by both a physician and a sex therapist concurrently.

 A first appointment will typically be between 45 and 60 minutes.
 It will include both a verbal history and a physical exam.
-Your physician will take a thorough medical history because he will need to place your premature ejaculation in the context of your history.
+We will take a thorough medical history because in order to place your premature ejaculation in the context of your history.
 This may include questions such as how long you last prior to ejaculation.
 Some men ejaculate during foreplay.
 There are men who even ejaculate while in the process of getting undressed and before significant contact has occurred.
 Others penetrate, but ejaculate much earlier than they would like and spend most of the time inside attempting not to ejaculate.
 Some other questions include:

 - What is the quality of your erections?